About the Dean-on-Call Program

 The above statements are intended to describe the general nature and level of the work being performed by people assigned to this job.
 They are not an exhaustive list of all duties and responsibilities associated with it.

-If you have questions about the Dean-on-Call Program and/or the application process, please contact Belinda Cortez Vazquez, Associate Dean of Students in the University for Student Affairs and Director of Student Emergency Response Systems, at firstname.lastname@example.org.
+If you have questions about the Dean-on-Call Program and/or the application process, please contact Belinda Cortez Vazquez, Associate Dean of Students in the University for Student Affairs and Director, UChicago HELP, at firstname.lastname@example.org.